project-chip/connectedhomeip/docs/silabs/general/PINTOOL.md

 you will likely need to change the pinout and hardware configuration in the example project to reflect your own custom project.
 You can do this with Simplicity Studio's Pintool starting from a blank C++ project.

-## 1. Locating the board support files in the Matter repo
+## 1. Locate the board support files in the Matter repo

 The pin and peripheral configuration for your example application is stored within the Silicon Labs Matter support directory.
 For all the examples used in